-To function effectively as an ombudsman, you are required to perform a certain amount of administrative duties.
+Overview Introduction To function effectively as an ombudsman, you are required to perform a certain amount of administrative duties.
 Theses duties require you to organize and plan your work; the systems that you establish do not have to be complex or very time consuming, but it is necessary to establish procedures and follow them regularly so the work does not become overwhelming.
 This unit focuses on meetings, documentation, and information and data management required by you to perform your duties successfully as an ombudsman.

-- IDENTIFY the purpose and contents of the Volunteer Agreement and the Appointment Letter from the Command. - IDENTIFY the purpose and outcomes of the command meeting and the meeting with the ombudsman coordinator. - LIST the actions for resigning. - DESCRIBE items funded and reimbursed by the command. - DESCRIBE the purpose of the Ombudsman Registry. - IDENTIFY the purpose and contents of the monthly report. - DOCUMENT ombudsman activities on a monthly report. - IDENTIFY how to obtain and maintain the command roster.

-- Coast Guard Ombudsman Program, COMDTINST 1750.4 (Series) - Navy Ombudsman Basic Training - Navy Family Ombudsman Program Manual, Sep 1994 - Ombudsman Registry Guide for Ombudsmen, Aug 2012
+Objectives After successfully completing this lesson, you will be able to: • IDENTIFY the purpose and contents of the Volunteer Agreement and the Appointment Letter from the Command. • IDENTIFY the purpose and outcomes of the command meeting and the meeting with the ombudsman coordinator. • LIST the actions for resigning. • DESCRIBE items funded and reimbursed by the command. • DESCRIBE the purpose of the Ombudsman Registry. • IDENTIFY the purpose and contents of the monthly report. • DOCUMENT ombudsman activities on a monthly report. • IDENTIFY how to obtain and maintain the command roster.
+References The following references were used to develop this unit: Coast Guard Ombudsman Program, COMDTINST 1750.4 (Series) Navy Ombudsman Basic Training Navy Family Ombudsman Program Manual, Sep 1994 Ombudsman Registry Guide for Ombudsmen, Aug 2012